nikkilr88/egghead-asciicasts/getting-started-with-redux/lessons/javascript-redux-avoiding-array-mutations-with-concat-slice-and-spread.md

 };
 ```

-Finally, with the ES6 **spread operator**, we can spread over the left part of the array, specify the new item, and then spread over the right part of the original array, and this looks much nicer.
+Finally, with the ES6 spread operator, we can spread over the left part of the array, specify the new item, and then spread over the right part of the original array, and this looks much nicer.

-In this lesson, you learned how to use the `concat` method or the **spread operator**, and the `slice` method to add, remove, and change items in arrays without mutating them, and how to protect yourself with **deepFreeze** from mutation in your tests.
+In this lesson, you learned how to use the `concat` method or the spread operator, and the `slice` method to add, remove, and change items in arrays without mutating them, and how to protect yourself with `deepFreeze` from mutation in your tests.